 A protocol library may support multiple versions of the same protocol.
-The version_recs argument specifi es a list of supported versions of the protocol, which are prioritized in decreasing order of preference.
-Each version record consists of a major and minor version of the protocol as well as a callback to be used for processing incoming messages. typedef struct {
+The version\recs argument specifies a list of supported versions of the protocol, which are prioritized in decreasing order of preference.
+Each version record consists of a major and minor version of the protocol as well as a callback to be used for processing incoming messages.

+'''

+typedef struct {

 int major_version;

 int minor_version;

 IcePaProcessMsgProc process_msg_proc;

 } IcePaVersionRec;

+'''

-The IcePaProcessMsgProc callback is responsible for processing the set of messages that can be received by the client that accepted the ProtocolSetup.
-For further information, see section 6.1, "Callbacks for Processing Messages."
+The IcePaProcessMsgProc callback is responsible for processing the set of messages that can be received by the client that accepted the ProtocolSetup For further information, see the section called "Callbacks for Processing Messages"

 Authentication may be required before the protocol can become active.
 The protocol library must register the authentication methods that it supports with the ICE library.
-The auth_names and auth_procs arguments are a list of authentication names and callbacks that are prioritized in decreasing order of preference.
-For information on the IcePaAuthProc callback, see section 6.2, "Authentication Methods."
+The auth\names and auth\procs arguments are a list of authentication names and callbacks that are prioritized in decreasing order of preference.
+For information on the IcePaAuthProc, See the section called "Authentication Methods"

 If authentication fails and the client attempting to initiate the ProtocolSetup has not required authentication, the IceHostBasedAuthProc callback is invoked with the host name of the originating client.
-If the callback returns True, the ProtocolSetup will succeed, even though the original authentication failed.
-Note that authentication can effectively be disabled by registering an IceHostBasedAuthProc, which always returns True.
-If no host based authentication is allowed, you should pass NULL for host_based_auth_proc.
+If the callback returns True the ProtocolSetup will succeed, even though the original authentication failed.
+Note that authentication can effectively be disabled by registering an IceHostBasedAuthProc which always returns True If no host based authentication is allowed, you should pass NULL for host based auth proc.